 Installing domestic smoke alarms etc

 Simply call the Helping Hands coordinator Liza Hackett at 087 0656793 and give the details of the job to be completed.
-Liza will then arrange for two Helping Hands volunteers to assess and complete the task.
+Liza will then try to arrange for two Helping Hands volunteers to assess and complete the task.
 If no volunteers are available in your area Liza will let you know.
 Where a job is not suited to Helping Hands, the volunteers will inform Liza, who will offer alternative solutions if possible.
 Liza works Wednesdays and Thursdays 9.00am to 5.00pm and Fridays 9.00am to 12.30pm.
 Outside of these hours you can leave a message on her phone or with Sinéad Keenan at 047 72191.